scribe-org/Scribe-Data/README.md

 # Process [`⇧`](#contents)

 [scribe_data/load/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load/update_data.py) is used to update all data for [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS), with this functionality later being expanded to update [Scribe-Android](https://github.com/scribe-org/Scribe-Android) and [Scribe-Desktop](https://github.com/scribe-org/Scribe-Desktop) when they're active.
 The ultimate goal is that this repository will house language packs that are periodically updated with new [Wikidata](https://www.wikidata.org/) lexicographical data, with these packs then being available to download by users of Scribe applications.
+The autosuggestion process further derives popular words from Wikipedia as well as those words that normally follow them for an effective baseline until natural language processing techniques are employed.

 <a id="contributing"></a>